Saint Augustine of Hippo, Bishop and Doctor

-A psychologist, theologian, and working bishop is the greatest convert after St. Paul
+A psychologist, theologian, and working bishop is the greatest convert after Saint Paul

-The mighty African Saint Augustine climbed the heights of thought, stood upright on their peaks, and turned toward Rome, as his figure slowly cast a long, deep shadow over the entire globe.
+The mighty African Saint Augustine climbed the heights of thought, stood upright on their peaks, and turned toward Rome, and thus spread his long, deep shadow over the entire globe.
 As a Christian thinker, he has few equals.
 He is the saint of the first millennium.
-Augustine was born in the small Roman village of Tagaste, in northern Africa, to a minor civil official and a pious, head-strong mother.
+Augustine was born in the small Roman village of Tagaste, in Northern Africa, to a minor civil official and a pious, head-strong mother.
 Tagaste had no swagger.
 Its simple people were bent over from working the land since time immemorial.
 The great African cities hugged the Mediterranean coast, far from Tagaste, which was cut off, two hundred miles inland.
 When he was a boy, Augustine imagined what the far-off waves of the sea were like by peering into a glass of water.
 When he was twenty-eight, he descended from his native hills and sailed for Rome to find himself, God, and holy fame.
 When he returned to Africa many years later, it was forever.
-The hot young African had matured into a cool spiritual father.
-He was now their bishop, loving and tirelessly serving the open, forthright townsmen that were his natural kin.
+The hot-tempered young African had matured into a cool-headed spiritual father.
+He was now their bishop, lovingly and tirelessly serving the open, forthright townsmen that were his natural kin.

-Saint Augustine, may our own examination of conscience be like yours—continual, honest, and Christ centered.
-You achieved a high level of self-awareness not for its own sake but to prune from your soul all sin.
-May we be as self-focused, and as God focused, as you were.
+Saint Augustine, may our own examination of conscience be like yours—continual, honest, and Christ-centered.
+You achieved a high level of self-awareness not for its own sake but to prune all sin from your soul.
+May we be as self-focused, and as God-focused, as you were.